Browsing Category

 The $5.00 Liberty Head, $5.00 Indian Head and $10.00 Indian Head coins will give you a slightly higher exposure to numismatic value.
 These semi-numismatic coins have premiums between 15% and 35% right now.

-$2.50 Liberty Head (Quarter Eagle) Gold Coins For Sale on eBay
+$2.50 Liberty Head (Quarter Eagle) Gold Coins for Sale on eBay

 The Liberty Head and Indian Head $2.50 gold coins have the highest premiums among U.S. semi-numismatic gold coins, hovering around 80% at the moment.
 This gives quarter eagles an almost even split between bullion and numismatic value.
 These smaller gold pieces tend to have rather low mintages compared to the larger denominations and, in my opinion, represent exceptional value at this time.